allo-media/tech-blog/_posts/2018-01-26-reduce-and-the-ferris-wheel-metaphor.markdown

 update : List Action -> State -> State
 update actions state =
-    List.foldr reducer state actions
+    List.foldl reducer state actions

 main =
-    text <| toString (update actions init) -- {water: 3}
+    text <| toString (update actions init) -- {water: 2}
 {% endhighlight %}

-We quickly drafted this [on Ellie](https://ellie-app.com/kL3dJS7Gta1/1).
+We quickly drafted this [on Ellie](https://ellie-app.com/kL3dJS7Gta1/2).
 It's not graphically impressive, but it works.

 That was it, it was more obvious how to map things my coworker already knew to something new to him, while in fact it was actually exactly the same thing, expressed slightly differently from a syntax perspective.